On the Tender Spot of Every Calloused Moment

-On the Tender Spot of Every Calloused Moment is the fifth studio album, and sixth album overall, by American jazz trumpeter Ambrose Akinmusire.
+On the Tender Spot of Every Calloused Moment (stylized in lowercase) is the fifth studio album, and sixth album overall, by American jazz trumpeter Ambrose Akinmusire.
 The album was released on June 5, 2020 by Blue Note Records.
 It was Akinmusire's fifth release on the Blue Note label.

 Background

 The album title refers to a trip that Akinmusire took to his hometown of Oakland, California in 2016, during which he witnessed the changes caused by gentrification.
 The local population substantially changed due to the expansion of Silicon Valley, and long-term, often impoverished residents were driven out of the city.
 He himself grew up in a culturally rich community that now has turned into an unrecognizable place for him, an emergency that hit many black communities in big cities.
 Akinmusire says, "In a way, I was thinking about this as a sequel to my first record.
 I'm returning to the landmarks in my first album."
 The album contains eleven compositions by Akinmusire, which he recorded with his quartet consisting of pianist Sam Harris, bassist Harish Raghavan, and drummer Justin Brown.
 The album also features guest vocalists Genevieve Artadi and Jesus Diaz.